XML

 Current

-The directories in this tree track the kernel package in the Fedora CVS repository.
-It only contains files that are modified or added in order to make the kernel 100% Free Software.
+Earlier versions tracked the CVS repository, containing only files that are modified or added in order to make the kernel 100% Free Software.

 Tags